micathon/parthonyte/CONTRIBUTING.md

 # Contributing to Cooperscript
-* Thank you in advance for your interest in being a Cooperscript contributor
+* Many thanks for your interest in being a Cooperscript contributor
 * I hope to begin accepting contributions in late 2020
 * To view a list of tasks for contributors, please go to home page of [website](http://cooperscript.com), click on Steps
 * Step 8 "While doing..." has several sub-tasks which are indented